Village On The Isle receives Choice Community Award

 Village On The Isle, a Life Plan Community on the island of Venice, was recently honored as an outstanding senior living community by the consulting and research firm Holleran.

-Holleran recognized Village On The Isle for its efforts in creating a culture of engagement and satisfaction for its nearly 400 residents.
+Holleran recognized Village On The Isle for its efforts in creating a culture of engagement and satisfaction for its nearly 400 residents, according to information provided by Village On The Isle.

 The Choice Community Award acknowledges communities with strong cultures of engagement.
 Awards are granted by exceeding Holleran’s “Engagement Index” benchmark with a mean score of 85 or higher on a 100-point scale.
 Village On The Isle achieved a score of 90 for “Engagement within the Community” from its May 2019 Resident Engagement and Satisfaction Survey.